-Interested in setting up a new company in Portugal?
-In this article, we will take you through what the Portugal Company Registry is, the types of companies and business structures that are available, the legal requirements, and how to set up a company online.
-We’ll also cover all the other online services that the Portuguese government offers to make the process of registering your company in Portugal easier and more efficient.
+This article will explain the types of companies and business structures available, the legal requirements, and more to help you understand the whole process.
+We’ll also cover all the other online services the Portuguese government offers to make registering your company in Portugal easier and more efficient.

 What is the Portugal Company Registry?